dapr/proposals/20240618-RCBS-Conversation-building-block.md

 // ConversationRequest is the request object for Conversation. message ConversationRequest {
-  // The name of Coverstaion component string name = 1;
+  // The name of Conversation component string name = 1;
+  // Conversation context - the Id of an existing chat room (like in ChatGPT) optional string conversationContext = 2;
-  // Inputs for the conversation, support multiple input in one time. repeated string inputs = 2;
+  // Inputs for the conversation, support multiple input in one time. repeated string inputs = 3;
-  // Parameters for all custom fields. repeated google.protobuf.Any parameters = 3;
+  // Parameters for all custom fields. repeated google.protobuf.Any parameters = 4;
-  // The metadata passing to converstion components
-  //
-  // metadata property:
-  // - key : the key of the message.
-  map<string, string> metadata = 4;
 }

 // ConversationResult is the result for one input.